Squydy/mapartcraft/README.md

 # Usage

-Visit [MapartCraft](https://mike2b2t.github.io/mapartcraft).
+Visit [MapartCraft](https://squydy.github.io/mapartcraft).
 This is a fork of the original tool with newer version support.
+(This is a fork of that fork.
+I spent too long getting mine to work and there was a better already working one smh)

 You can find the original MapartCraft tool on [rebane2001.com](https://rebane2001.com/mapartcraft) or use a mirror on [web.archive.org](https://web.archive.org/web/*/https://rebane2001.com/mapartcraft).